 The issues and proposed solutions are complex.
 And even the most well-intended policies can have unintended and problematic consequences.
 They all involve trade-offs that demand careful — and transparent — consideration.
 We must be thoughtful and thorough in assessing proposals such as the affordable housing overlay and its alternatives to understand their likely effectiveness, economic efficiency, and secondary impacts.
 Only then can we make sound decisions — informed by a full range of policy options and with an understanding of the trade-offs between them — to effectively address one of the City’s, and Patty’s, highest priorities.
 Take a look at Patty’s August 6 Cambridge Chronicle piece to learn about her developing understanding of, and current thoughts about, the overlay and the process that has led to it.
 Then share your thoughts

 On School Committee I have been a passionate and effective advocate for higher expectations, bold goals, engaged classrooms and more programs like Montessori and bilingual immersion that close achievement gaps and are highly desirable to families.
 The City Council role’s in education relates to overall budget, building – where we need to build more schools – and expanding preschools, afterschools and summer program with an eye on quality and joy.
-Share your thoughts
+Take a look at My Candidate Endorsements for School Committee and Share your thoughts